-This Corporate Governance Statement should be read in conjunction with the Directors' Report (including the Remuneration Report) on pages 42 to 64 of the Senex FY18 Annual Report.
-This statement summarises the company's main corporate governance principles and practices.
-Senex seeks to deliver with purpose by providing oil and gas to improve lives and support the energy needs of Australia and the world.
+This Corporate Governance Statement should be read in conjunction with the Directors' Report (including the Remuneration Report) on pages 64 to 88 of the Senex 2019 annual report.
+This statement summarises our main corporate governance principles and practices.

-Our mission and values underlie the need for effective and fit for purpose corporate governance practices to ensure there is an appropriate framework for the company to deliver against stakeholder expectations.
+Our purpose, and values support effective and fit-for-purpose corporate governance practices that ensure an appropriate framework for Senex to meet stakeholder expectations.